 Be also sure to follow current events in the disputable region to know before your trip about the situation and the situation there.

 Bargain at the markets

-When you visit the local market most likely you won’t see the price at the products.
+When you visit the local market most likely you won’t see the price of the products.
 If you feel you are asked for too much – bargain.
-Sometimes the sellers try to charge the tourists a bit more, this happens especially at the GUM market in Yerevan (that is still the best place to buy the delicious and fresh local food).
+Sometimes the sellers try to charge the tourists a bit more, this happens especially at the GUM market in Yerevan (that is still the best place to buy delicious and fresh local food).